Eagle Computer: Eagle PCs and IPO

 Eagle rewrote its BIOS, but it never regained its lost sales.
 In what was a pioneering effort at the time, an initiative was launched to create a new market selling Eagle systems to China.
-This effort eventually fell through and the company, like many others affected by the BIOS copyright restrictions, was ultimately unable to recover and was out of business by 1986.
+This effort eventually fell through and the company, like many others affected by the BIOS copyright restrictions, was ultimately unable to recover; Eagle was out of business by 1986.

 User groups

 The Eagle Computer User Group in San Jose, California, was the primary Eagle user group.
 It drew attendees from all over the San Francisco Bay Area for its monthly meetings, and Eagle users all over the United States paid dues and got its newsletter.
 Meetings generally consisted of more experienced Eagle owners showing others how to use the advanced features of the bundled software, or configuring printers.
 Actual presentations were rare but welcome.

 Another user group was called The Screaming Eagles, and the two groups sent each other their newsletters every month.